Our Verdict

 The Razer Synapse software is intuitive, making sensor adjustments and button assignments a breeze.
 Since the DeathAdder V3 doesn't feature many other bells and whistles, complexity is kept low, making for a user-friendly experience in its software.

 The Razer DeathAdder V3's cable is a mixed bag.
-While we found it suitably long and adequately flexible, the sleeving on our test unit was loose and twisted-looking, which didn't convey a great fit and finish on an otherwise solid product.
-It's a little disappointing, but no detriment to performance, and we can't say for sure if our twisted cable is a norm or anomaly.
+While I found it suitably long and adequately flexible, the sleeving on our test unit was loose and twisted-looking, which didn't convey a great fit and finish on an otherwise solid product.
+It's a little disappointing, but no detriment to performance, and I can't say for sure if our twisted cable is a norm or anomaly.

 Scroll Wheel